-Late provision of call data: If a company can demonstrate to us at the time of the survey that there is a genuine reason why they would be unable to take part in the surveys, we can agree to a company taking part up to one week later.
+Late provision of call data: If the company can demonstrate to us at the time of the survey that there is a genuine reason why it would be unable to take part in the surveys, we can agree to the company taking part up to one week later.
 This is discretionary, and only available in exceptional circumstances.